Transurethral Resection of the Prostate (TURP)

 - The resectoscope is removed.

-- The healthcare provider will put a soft, flexible tube called a Foley catheter into your bladder to drain urine.
+- The healthcare provider will put a soft, flexible tube called a catheter into your bladder to drain urine.

 What happens after TURP?